-myself yourself herself himself Reflexive p pronouns t
+myself yourself herself himself

-themselves its elf ourselves subject of th
+themselves its self ourselves

-or clause.
-If

-project by and she did here
+I did the history project by and she did hers by

-by •••• if it is plural,

-We went into the e sea to swim by -selves.
+We went into the sea to swim by

-My friend's broth ner organised his party
+My friend's brother organised his party

-Do you want to l build the puzzle ?

-The deer went to o the other side o f the island by .
+The deer went to the other side of the island by

+Do you want to build the puzzle

-lt is important th nat they unders stand what to do!
+It is important that they

-A A

 Reflexive pronouns are pronouns that refer to the subject of the sentence or clause.
-If the subject is singular, they end in -self; f it is plural, they end in elves.
+If the subject is singular, they end in -self; if it is plural, they end in -selves.